gvwilson/sdxpy/en/src/backup/index.md

 Many files only change occasionally after they're created, or not at all.
-It would be wasteful for a version control system to make copies each time the user wanted to save a snapshot of a project, so instead our tool will copy each unique file to something like `abcd1234.bck`, where `abcd1234` is a hash of the file's contents.
+It would be wasteful for a version control system to make copies each time the user saved a snapshot of a project, so instead our tool will copy each unique file to something like `abcd1234.bck`, where `abcd1234` is the hash of the file's contents.
-It will then store a data structure that records the filenames and hash keys for each snapshot.
+It will then keep a record of the filenames and hash keys in each snapshot.
-The hash keys tell it which unique files are part of the snapshot, while the filenames tell us what each file's contents were called when the snapshot was made (since files can be moved or renamed).
+The hash keys tell it which unique files are part of the snapshot, while the filenames tell us what each file's contents were called when the snapshot was made (so that files can be moved or renamed).
 To restore a particular snapshot, we will copy the `.bck` files back to where they were ([% f backup-storage %]).

 [% figure
    slug="backup-storage"
-   img="storage.svg"
+   img="backup_storage.svg"
    alt="Backup file storage"
    caption="Organization of backup file storage."
 %]

-The first step is to find all the files in or below a given directory and calculate their hashes.
+The first step is to find all the files in or below a given directory that we need to save.
-The easiest way to find files is to use Python's [glob][py_glob] module to do simple pattern matching.
+The simple pattern matching in Python's [glob][py_glob] module can do this for us.
 If we have this directory structure:

 [% inc pat="show_try_glob.*" fill="sh out" %]